-- 1.1 Every child in Burlington House School is welcomed, valued and respected and also encouraged to respect themselves and others.
-Our aim is to empower all children to gain the essential skills both academic and social that will equip them for life. - 1.2 As part of Cavendish Education Burlington House School believes that education is essential for all and for children to achieve their full potential regular attendance and punctuality is required.
+- 1.1 Every child in Burlington House School Tooting is welcomed, valued and respected and also encouraged to respect themselves and others.
+Our aim is to empower all children to gain the essential skills both academic and social that will equip them for life. - 1.2 As part of Cavendish Education Burlington House School Tooting believes that education is essential for all and for children to achieve their full potential regular attendance and punctuality are required.
 Non-attendance for any reason is an important issue that is treated promptly and seriously.
-In all cases of non-attendance it is essential that early action is taken. - 1.3 The Governing Board, Principals, Head Teachers and school staff of Burlington HouseSchool acknowledge that there is a strong correlation between high attendance and student progress. - 1.4 Burlington House school adheres to the DfE Guidance Working together to improve school attendance updated August 2024 and applies the recommendations relating to using student registers and attendance codes.
+In all cases of non-attendance, early action must be taken. - 1.3 The Governing Board, Principals, Head Teachers and school staff of Burlington House School Tooting acknowledge that there is a strong correlation between high attendance and student progress. - 1.4 Burlington House school Tooting adheres to the DfE Guidance Working together to improve school attendance updated August 2024 and applies the recommendations relating to using student registers and attendance codes.

-2. Aims
+2.Aims

-- 2.1 The aim of this policy is to promote the 'most effective education for students at Burlington House School.
-In order to achieve this, it is vital that students attend school consistently and punctually.
-In order that students and parents cooperate with this policy and students gain their full entitlement to education, parents will be informed of the requirements on attendance at Burlington House School. - 2.2 We are committed to meeting our obligation with regards to school attendance through our whole-school culture and ethos that values good attendance, including: - promoting good attendance - reducing absence, including persistent and severe absence - ensuring every student has access to the full-time education to which they are entitled - acting early to address patterns of absence - building strong relationships with families to ensure students have the support in place to attend school - 2.3 We also promote and support punctuality in attending lessons, by individual reward and sanction processes and support, implemented through the Form Tutor's Punctuality Report.
-This allows for individual needs and circumstances to be taken into account, along with communication between school, pupil and parents/ carers.
+- 2.1 This policy aims to promote the 'most effective education for students at Burlington House school Tooting.
+To achieve this, students must attend school consistently and punctually.
+In order for students and parents to cooperate with this policy and students gain their full entitlement to education, parents will be informed of the requirements for attendance at Burlington House School Tooting. - 2.2 We are committed to meeting our obligation with regard to school attendance through our whole-school culture and ethos that values good attendance, including:

+- promoting good attendance - reducing absence, including persistent and severe absence - ensuring every student has access to the full-time education to which they are entitled - acting early to address patterns of absence - building strong relationships with families to ensure students have the support in place to attend school - 2.3 We also promote and support punctuality in attending lessons, by supervising the cohort of students carefully during all lessons and stages of the day upon arrival..